 Projects should demonstrate a commitment to:

-- Demonstrated outcomes, reportable to the Alumni Board;
+- Demonstrated outcomes, reportable to the Keystone College National Alumni Association Board

-- Funding the educational and transportational needs of student field trips and studies outside the campus community;
+- Funding the education and transportation needs of student field trips and studies outside the campus community

 Grants are not awarded for the following:

-Award decisions will be made by the Alumni Association Board of Directors at their May meeting.
+Award decisions will be made by the Keystone College National Alumni Association Board of Directors at their May meeting.

-All unexpended funds must be returned to the KCNAA at the end of the grant period.
+All unexpended funds must be returned to the Keystone College National Alumni Association at the end of the grant period.